lavaorg/telex/plugins/inputs/ipvs/README.md

 #### Permissions

-Assuming you installed the telegraf package via one of the published packages, the process will be running as the `telegraf` user.
-However, in order for this plugin to communicate over netlink sockets it needs the telegraf process to be running as `root` (or some user with `CAP_NET_ADMIN` and `CAP_NET_RAW`).
-Be sure to ensure these permissions before running telegraf with this plugin included.
+Assuming you installed the telex package via one of the published packages, the process will be running as the `telex` user.
+However, in order for this plugin to communicate over netlink sockets it needs the telex process to be running as `root` (or some user with `CAP_NET_ADMIN` and `CAP_NET_RAW`).
+Be sure to ensure these permissions before running telex with this plugin included.

 ### Metrics